Brandon Peters: Illinois

 On June 18, 2019, Peters announced that he would be transferring to Illinois.
 Peters completed his undergraduate degree at Michigan in three years, and was immediately eligible to play for Illinois as a grad transfer with two years of eligibility remaining.

 Professional career

 Peters signed with the Los Angeles Chargers as an undrafted free agent on April 30, 2022.
-He was waived on August 15, 2022.
+He was waived on August 15.

+Peters has since retired from professional football and is a wealth management specialist as of December 2023.